 - Create a professional-looking design

 - Connect a payment platform

 The future of selling is online.
 When COVID-19 restrictions closed many brick-and-mortar restaurants and storefronts, businesses adapted and encouraged customers to order online.
 Still going strong, the trend of online shopping is expected to hit $5.5 trillion globally by the end of 2022, up from $4.9 trillion in 2021.
 But if you’re not a web development expert (and let’s face it, most of us aren’t), how do you make a website with online ordering?

 The quickest option is to list and sell your products on third-party websites, like Uber Eats for restaurants or Etsy for craftspeople, but these don’t allow for much customization and often charge substantial fees on each order.

 Alternatively, you can create an online store using e-commerce software like BigCommerce or Shopify.
 These are good avenues for selling, but they are somewhat limiting in terms of how far you can customize the back end and extend the features as your business grows.

-If you want to build a website with complex design or functionality, you may need to hire a developer, but many people can set up a simple website with online ordering by themselves.
-In this post, we’ll cover the basics you need to know to start selling.
+If you want to build a website with complex design or functionality, you may need to hire a developer, but many people can set up a simple website with online ordering by themselves — if they use the right platform.
+In this post, we’ll cover the basics you need to know to start selling online.

 How to make a website with online ordering